unbit/uwsgi-docs/ThingsToKnow.rst

 * By default the stdin is remapped to /dev/null on startup.
 If you need a valid stdin (for debugging, piping and so on) add --honour-stdin

 * You can easily add non-existent options to your config files (as placeholder, custom options, or app-related configuration items).
 This is a really handy feature, but can lead to headaches on typos.
 The strict mode (--strict) will disable this feature, and only valid uWSGI options are tolerated.

+* Some plugin (most notably python and perl) has code auto-reloading facilities.
+ALbeit they are very appealing, you MUST use them only under development as they are really heavyweight.
+For example the python --py-autoreload option will scan your whole module tree at every check cycle.